Land recycling: Challenges

 While land recycling has great economic and environmental benefits, without the right tools, skills, and knowledge, reusing land can produce certain challenges.
 Obstacles to redevelopment may include lack of funding and increased scrutiny.
 These can particularly impede projects on brownfields, which carry the stigma of contamination.

 Market factors

+Urban blight in Newburgh, New York in 2006.

 Because idled and underused infill sites are often located in distressed urban areas concerns arise about crime, safety, and access to quality education and services.
 These and other market factors frequently pull development to open land near traditionally desirable communities and away from urban infill sites.

 Greenfields competition

 Brownfields and infill sites must compete with attractive, undeveloped suburban and rural land, also called greenfield land.
 When considering the real or perceived risks and costs of land recycling, a greenfield development may seem more economically sensible as the immediate costs are typically less than developing on an infill or brownfield site.
 However, it is important to consider the long-term economic gain of land recycling and the added social and environmental rewards of sustainable development.